GaoLyu/system-monitoring-tool/README.md

       The struct memory is stored in an array using memory(). print_one_memory() prints the memory for a specific sample. print_memory() prints all the stored memory.
+  3. To get graphical representation of memory, I compare the 2 consecutive memory usage.
+If they differ by a negative value, ":" followed by "@" will be displayed.
+Otherwise, "|" followed by "*" will be displayed.
+Each symbol corresponds to a 0.1 difference. print_one_memory_graphics() prints the memory for a specific sample. print_memory_graphics() prints all the stored memory.
-  3. To get cpu core, in cpu_core(), I opened the file /proc/stat and count the number of lines needed to get to the line starting with "intr".
+  4. To get cpu core, in cpu_core(), I opened the file /proc/stat and count the number of lines needed to get to the line starting with "intr".
 The number-1 is the cpu core.
-  4. To get cpu usage, I first created a function called cpu_usage() that opens the file /proc/stat and calculates the total amount of time the CPU has spent performing different kinds of work except the idle.
-The number is stored in an array.
-Then to get cpu usage, cpu_use() is created to compare the cpu usage of 2 consecutive samples.
-The since the first sample has nothing to compare to, the result is set to 0.
+  5. To get cpu usage, I first created a function called cpu_usage() that opens the file /proc/stat and calculates the total amount of time the CPU has spent performing different kinds of work except the idle.
+The number is stored in an array. cpu_use_value() compares the cpu usage of 2 consecutive samples.
+Since the first sample has nothing to compare to, the result is set to 0. cpu_use() prints out the cpu usage.
+  6. To show the graphical representation of cpu usage, I first used find_base(), power() and amplify() to determine the position of the first significant number of the first cpu usage that is not 0.
+      Then, based on the position, certain number of "|" is displayed.
+Each cpu usage has at least 3 "|" by default which does not represent the value of the cpu usage.
+For example, if the cpu usage of 3 samples are 0.00000%, 0.00023%, 0.00104%, then each "|" represents that the cpu usage is 0.0001% greater than 0, and the 3 samples will have 3, 5, 13 "|" respectively. cpu_use_one_graphics() and cpu_use_graphics() prints out the result.
-  6. To get users and their connect sessions, I created a function called user_session() which uses setutent() and getutent() from utmp.h to get user name, line, and host.
+  7. To get users and their connect sessions, I created a function called user_session() which uses setutent() and getutent() from utmp.h to get user name, line, and host.
-  7.  --system is achieved in sys_opt().
+  8.  --system is achieved in sys_opt().
 After displaying essential information for each sample, it sleeps for tdelay seconds using sleep(), and then refreshes the entire screen using system("clear").
       After the last sample information is displayed, it prints the general system information. sys_opt() keeps track of the number of samples collected, so that for the next refresh, it can print out all the memory information and leave blank lines for future samples.
 To leave blank lines efficiently, repeat() is created that repeats the same string n times.
-  8.  --user is achieved in user_opt().
+  9.  --user is achieved in user_opt().
 After displaying essential information for each sample, it sleeps for tdelay seconds using sleep(), and then refreshes the entire screen using system("clear").
       After the last sample information is displayed, it prints the general system information.
-  9. If both system and user information is required, the program will call all() whose logic is similar to sys_opt() and user_opt().
+  0. If both system and user information is required, the program will call all() whose logic is similar to sys_opt() and user_opt().
-  10. --sequential is achieved in sequential().
+  11. --sequential is achieved in sequential().
 This is similar to the above 3 functions except that there is no system("clear").